-This chapter depicts my project that is moisture detector.
-This detector verifies if there is moisture in the mediums or not, that is notified by triggering a low frequency alarm, this operation can be done by inserting the two probes in the material medium.
+This chapter is an illustration of the circuit and explanation of the project.
+The detector verifies if moisture exists in the mediums (sand) or not, this is identified by triggering a low frequency alarm, this operation can be obtained by inserting the two probes in the material medium.
 This circuit normally produces a low frequency audio output having a fundamental frequency of only few Hertz, but the operating frequency rises considerably if a couple of probes are placed in water.
-A more modest increase in pitch is produced if the probes are placed in some thing damp, such as moist soil.
+A more modest increase in pitch is produced if the probes are placed in some thing wet, such as moist soil.

-One of the most practical applications for this circuit that it can act such as a soil moisture indicator to show whether a plant needs watering by giving an indication of moisture at root level.
+One of the most practical applications for this circuit that it can act as a soil moisture indicator to show whether a plant needs watering by giving an indication of moisture at root level.